San Luis Dam: History

 Plans for the dam were completed by 1961 and the groundbreaking ceremony took place on August 18, 1962.
 In front of a crowd of 15,000 people, President John F. Kennedy and California Governor Pat Brown gave the signal to detonate the first explosive charges in the San Luis dam site.
 Work began the same month to reroute Pacheco Pass Highway (today's SR 152) around the future reservoir basin.

+Construction of San Luis Dam lasted from 1963 to early 1968.
 The primary contract for the dam itself was awarded to Morrison-Knudsen, Utah Construction & Mining Co., and Brown & Root in 1963 for $85.9 million.
 Alfred M. Petrofsky held the role of chief engineer.

-Construction of San Luis Dam lasted from 1963 to early 1968.
 The dam was constructed in several zones with quarried local earth and rock averaging as much as 130000 yd3 per day.
 The 100-ton Caterpillar dump trucks used during construction were, at the time, the largest in the US.
 The construction of the four water intake towers, each 284 ft high, involved the first use of tower cranes in the US.
-The work force peaked at 2,304 in October 1965 and declined thereafter; in January 1968, with construction almost completed, the first water was delivered through the California Aqueduct to begin filling the giant reservoir.
-The dam was officially dedicated on April 20, 1968, by Secretary of the Interior Stewart L. Udall.
-On May 31, 1969, the San Luis Reservoir filled for the first time.
+The work force peaked at 2,304 in October 1965 and declined thereafter.

+In January 1968, with construction almost completed, the first water was delivered through the California Aqueduct to begin filling the giant reservoir.
+The dam was officially dedicated on April 20, 1968 by Interior Secretary Stewart L. Udall, who had also attended the groundbreaking ceremony in 1962.
+The San Luis Reservoir was completely filled for the first time on May 31, 1969.

 In 1981, during low water conditions in San Luis Reservoir, a 1100 ft long segment of the upstream face of the dam partially collapsed, causing 400000 yd3 of material to fall into the reservoir.
 Since the reservoir was at a low level the dam was in no immediate danger of failure, however it could not be safely refilled until the damage was repaired.
 By August 1982, the area had been stabilized with 1400000 yd3 of additional fill (known as a "buttressing berm"), at a cost of $6.1 million.
 In July 1984 another crack appeared in the dam, but it soon stabilized.